Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Experiment settings

 {\bf Training process.}~~For MD17/QM9 dataset, we set an upper bound (6000/1000) for the number of epoches and use an early stop strategy which finishes training if the validation score does not increase after 500/50 epoches.
 We utilize Adam optimizer and ReduceLROnPlateau learning rate scheduler to optimize models.

 {\bf Model hyperparameter tuning.}~~Hyperparameters were selected to minimize l1 loss on the validation sets.
-The best hyperparameters selected for each model can be found in our code in the supplement materials.
 For MD17/QM9, we fix the initial lr to $1e-3/3e-4$, batch size to $16/64$, hidden dimension to $256$.
 The cutoff radius is selected from $[4, 12]$.
 The number of message passing layer is selected from $[4, 8]$.
 The dimension of rbf is selected from $[32, 96]$.
 Please refer to our code for the detailed settings.

 {\bf Dataset split.}~~We randomly split the molecule set into train/validation/test sets.
 For MD17, the size of the train and validation set are $950, 50$ respectively.
 All remaining data is used for test.
-For QM9: The sizes of randomly splited train/validation/test sets are $11000, 10000, 10831$ respectively. {
+For QM9: The sizes of randomly splited train/validation/test sets are $110000, 10000, 10831$ respectively.